JulianOzelRose/TR-SaveMaster/README.md

 Here is how to calculate the base secondary ammo offsets based on the index data for Tomb Raider II:

 ```
+if (secondaryAmmoIndex != -1)
+{
     int baseSecondaryAmmoIndexOffset = ammoIndexData[levelIndex][0];

-automaticPistolsAmmoOffset2 = baseSecondaryAmmoIndexOffset - 28;
+    automaticPistolsAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 28);
-uziAmmoOffset2 = baseSecondaryAmmoIndexOffset - 24;
+    uziAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 24);
-shotgunAmmoOffset2 = baseSecondaryAmmoIndexOffset - 20;
+    shotgunAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 20);
-harpoonGunAmmoOffset2 = baseSecondaryAmmoIndexOffset - 16;
+    harpoonGunAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 16);
-grenadeLauncherAmmoOffset2 = baseSecondaryAmmoIndexOffset - 12;
+    grenadeLauncherAmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 12);
-m16AmmoOffset2 = baseSecondaryAmmoIndexOffset - 8;
+    m16AmmoOffset2 = GetSecondaryAmmoOffset(baseSecondaryAmmoIndexOffset - 8);
+}
 ```

-Once you have the ammo index and the base secondary ammo offset, the next step is to is calculate the secondary ammo offsets based on the index and base offsets.
-Here is the function for calculating the secondary ammo offset from its index and base offset:
+The function that calculates the secondary ammo offset from the base offset just returns the base offset adjusted by the ammo index and iterator.
+Note that the iterator will be different for different releases of the game.

 ```
 private int GetSecondaryAmmoOffset(int baseOffset)